AdobeDocs/experience-platform.en/help/query-service/query-accelerated-store/reporting-insights-data-model.md

 ## Getting started

 The Data Distiller SKU is required to build a custom data model for your reporting insights and to extend the Real-time CDP data models that hold enriched Platform data.
-Please see the [packaging](../packages.md) and guardrails documentation for information concerning [licensing](../data-distiller/licence-usage.md) and [limits of the Data Distiller SKU](../guardrails.md#query-accelerated-store).
+Please see the [packaging](../packages.md), [guardrails](](../guardrails.md#query-accelerated-store)), and [licensing](../data-distiller/licence-usage.md) documentation that relates to the Data Distiller SKU.
 If you do not have the Data Distiller SKU please contact your Adobe customer service representative for more information.

 ## Build a reporting insights data model